-Trump’s $4.8 billion budget proposal revisits rejected cuts
+Trump’s $4.8 trillion budget proposal revisits rejected cuts

 The Trump budget is a blueprint written as if he could enact it without congressional approval.
 It relies on rosy economic projections of 2.8% economic growth this year and 3% over the long term — in addition to fanciful claims of future cuts to domestic programs — to show that it is possible to bend the deficit curve in the right direction.

-That sleight of hand enables Trump to promise to whittle down a $1.08 budget deficit for the ongoing budget year and a $966 billion deficit gap in the 2021 fiscal year starting Oct.
+That sleight of hand enables Trump to promise to whittle down a $1.08 trillion budget deficit for the ongoing budget year and a $966 billion deficit gap in the 2021 fiscal year starting Oct.
 1 to $261 billion in 2030, according to summary tables obtained by The Associated Press.
 Balance would come in 15 years.

 The reality is that no one — Trump, the Democratic-controlled House or the GOP-held Senate — has any interest in tackling a chronic budget gap that forces the government to borrow 22 cents of every dollar it spends.
 The White House plan proposes $4.4 trillion in spending cuts over the coming decade